DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: DVAR

 where \textit{phenomenon} denotes an observable visual or temporal effect (\textit{e.g.}, non-rigid deformation, temporal inconsistency), \textit{description} provides a natural language explanation, and \textit{type} indicates whether the entry provides \textbf{positive guidance} or \textbf{negative guidance}.
 The KB is constructed at the level of observable phenomena rather than generator-specific profiles, ensuring that the knowledge remains generalizable across different systems.

-\paragraph{Proactive knowledge acquisition (positive guidance).} This stream focuses on summarizing the capabilities and limitations of modern generative models.
+\textit{Proactive knowledge acquisition (positive guidance).} This stream focuses on summarizing the capabilities and limitations of modern generative models.
 We collect information from publicly available sources, including technical reports, official documentation, and representative outputs of state-of-the-art video generators.
 Descriptions of synthesis mechanisms and typical failure modes are distilled into semantic-level entries.
 These entries serve as \textit{positive guidance}, providing priors over plausible generative explanations grounded in known synthesis behaviors.

-\paragraph{Reactive failure diagnosis (negative guidance).} This stream refines the KB based on observed reasoning failures.
+\textit{Reactive failure diagnosis (negative guidance).} This stream refines the KB based on observed reasoning failures.
 Samples with incorrect predictions are analyzed to identify misleading cues or inconsistent reasoning patterns (\textit{e.g.}, over-attributing camera motion or lighting variations to generative processes).
 These cases are summarized as \textit{negative guidance}, which helps suppress unreliable interpretations and improves reasoning robustness over time.

-\paragraph{Knowledge retrieval and usage.} During inference, for each trace-level debate instance, we construct a query by concatenating trace description with debate context.
+\textit{Knowledge retrieval and usage.} During inference, for each trace-level debate instance, we construct a query by concatenating trace description with debate context.
 This query is encoded into a dense representation using a pretrained text embedding model.
 Each KB entry is encoded in the same embedding space based on its phenomenon and description.
 We compute cosine similarity between the query and KB entries to retrieve the most relevant positive and negative entries.
 The retrieved knowledge is provided as auxiliary context to adjudication module.
 Positive guidance supports explanations consistent with generative plausibility, while negative guidance discourages reasoning paths that have previously led to incorrect conclusions.

-\paragraph{Update protocol and quality control.} The KB is periodically updated through an automated pipeline.
+\textit{Update protocol and quality control.} The KB is periodically updated through an automated pipeline.
 Candidate entries are filtered via consistency checks and deduplication, and a subset is manually verified to maintain quality.
 This hybrid strategy ensures scalability while preventing noise accumulation.

-\paragraph{Discussion on prior and generalization.} GenVideoKB introduces an explicit source of prior knowledge into DVAR.
-While the framework is training-free in that it does not rely on supervised learning over labeled datasets, it is not prior-free.
-Instead, it leverages accumulated, semantic-level descriptions of generative processes.